What to do in Ya Nui Beach?

 As usual, the beach is the main reason people drive and stop here.
 It is tiny and easily recognisable from the unique rock formation splitting it into two bays and a large island in front of it.
 The water is blue-green and beautiful, except maybe in the northern part where a small stream reaches the sea, and the sand is thin and powdery.

 You’ll find an occasional beach chair and even a diving centre operating near the beach.
 What makes the small cove of Ya Nui beach unusual and attractive is the small cape in the middle, the big island in the background and the grassy slopes on each side.

-The bay frequently shelters yachts and fishing boats and is also a nice beach for an easy snorkeling, with clear waters and plenty of rocky areas.
-If you feel like going a bit further away, you can rent a kayak.In case you fall in love with the beach, you’ll find across the road the ‘Yanui Bungalows’ a very local accommodation with a restaurant and diving center.
+The bay frequently shelters yachts and fishing boats and is also a beautiful beach for easy snorkelling, with clear waters and plenty of rocky areas.
+You can rent a kayak if you like going further away.
+If you fall in love with the beach, you’ll find the ‘Yanui Bungalows’ across the road, a very local accommodation with a restaurant and diving centre.

 Two tiny thatch-roofed restaurants serve all the usual Thai food, nothing fancy, but you get to cold drink with your feet in the sand, and this only is enough to stop for a break.

 There are two or three restaurants around, which also rent basic bungalows.
 One is called Ya Nui Bungalow, and it’s just across the street from the beach, set in the welcome shade of tall trees; it is a perfect place for lunch.
 They serve excellent Thai food at the right price, so don’t hesitate.

 How to get to Ya Nui Beach?

 Ya Nui is easy to find.
 If you come from Kata or Patong, take Nai Harn Beach’s direction and keep driving.
 Follow the signs to Promthep Cape and Rawai beach.
 The road curves a lot and goes up and down.